 Originally founded by Nachmanides, the Ramban Synagogue was established in 1267 in an effort to rebuild the Jewish community.
 At 72 years old, he chose a ruined house on Mount Zion to reconstruct into a synagogue.
-In only three week, it was ready for use – just in time for Rosh Hashanah.
+In only three weeks, it was ready for use – just in time for Rosh Hashanah.
 Ramban was closed in the 16th century under Turkish rule.
 Over the years, the building was converted into an academy, a home, a mosque, a flour mill, and even a cheese factory.
 Today it is used for worship by the Ashkenazi (German Jewish) community.

-Literally meaning “Old-New”, it is the oldest continually used synagogue in Europe.
-Originally constructed in the 13th century, it was “New” – until the 16th century when a growing jewish community began building other synagogues in the town.
-It’s famous for its notable medieval design, large saddle roof and Gothic gables.
+Literally meaning “Old-New”, the Staronova Synagoga is the oldest continually used synagogue in Europe.
+Originally constructed in the 13th century, it was “New” – until the 16th century when a growing Jewish community began building other synagogues in the town.
+It’s famous for its notable medieval design, large saddle roof, and Gothic gables.
 Legend has it that a Golem guarded its attic.
 So, if you want a unique Hanukkah experience, you should find cheap flight deals in December and you’ll be there just in time for the holidays!

 YOU MAY ALSO LIKE: Digging Deep Into the Past: Take a Catacombs Tour